Liberatedwinner/DifferentiableRankingMetric/README.md

 cd ~/code/
 ```

 We noted the instruction in the codes.
-You can use `-h` command.
+You can use `-h` command to check instruction.
 ```python
 python <some_name>-pt.py
 ```